Canon M3 vs Olympus E-M5 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M3 and Olympus OM-D E-M5 Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The E-M5 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the M3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M3 was succeeded by the Canon M6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M3 Manual (free pdf) or the online Olympus E-M5 III Manual.
+Further information on the features and operation of the M3 and E-M5 III can be found, respectively, in the Canon M3 Manual (free pdf) or the online Olympus E-M5 III Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon M3 or the Olympus E-M5 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.